 - 1. Public Health Core Courses: (15 Credits) - 2.
 Environmental Health Sciences Content Core Courses: (12 Credits) - 3.
 Secondary Elective Courses: (12 Credits) or Secondary required BBE Courses: 12 Credits - 4.
-Practicum and Integrative Seminar in Public Health: (6 Credits)
+Practicum1 and Integrative Seminar in Public Health: (6 Credits)

-1 This is a 200 h hands on practical training in a local organization, e.g., Hospitals, Health Departments, Centers for Disease Control (CDC), Occupational Health and Safety Agency Offices (OHSA) or an organization that you will identify in consultation with the practicum coordinator.
-For your practicum you will work with a certified preceptor.
-This practical experience is an important networking opportunity for students for possible future career transition.
+1 This is a 200 hrs.
+CEPH required practical training in local health-related organizations, e.g., Hospitals, Health Departments, Offices of the Centers for Disease Control (CDC), Occupational Health and Safety Agency (OHSA) or Environmental Protection Agency (EPA) or an organization that you identify in consultation with the practicum coordinator.
+The preceptor and the organization will need certification before you begin the onsite practicum.